swiftlang/swift-testing/Documentation/Vision.md

 ### Tools integration

-A well-rounded testing library should be integrated with popular tools in the community.
-This integration should include some essential functionality such as:
+A well-rounded testing library should be integrated with popular tools used by the community.
+This integration should include some essential functionality such
+as:

 * Building tests into products which can be be executed.
 * Running all built tests.